 The Canadian Drug Expert Committee (CDEC) is an appointed, pan-Canadian advisory body to CADTH composed of individuals with expertise in drug therapy, drug evaluation and drug utilization, and public members (for a lay perspective).

-As part of the CADTH Common Drug Review (CDR) process, CDEC makes recommendations to each of the participating federal, provincial, and territorial publicly funded drug plans regarding the listings on their formularies.
+As part of the CADTH reimbursement review process, CDEC makes reimbursement recommendations for non-oncology pharmaceuticals to the participating federal, provincial, and territorial publicly funded drug plans.
 It also makes recommendations related to the identification, evaluation, and promotion of optimal drug prescribing and use in Canada.

 CDEC's approach is evidence based, and the advice reflects medical and scientific knowledge, current clinical practice, economics, ethical considerations, and patient and public impact.

 CDEC is appointed by, and reports to, CADTH's President and CEO.
 Members must abide by the Conflict of Interest Guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
 An honorarium is paid to CDEC members for their preparation and meeting time.